The number of two-term tilting complexes over symmetric algebras with radical cube zero: Introduction

-\begin{theorem} Let $\Lambda$ be a finite dimensional connected symmetric algebra with radical cube zero.
-Then the following conditions are equivalent. \begin{enumerate} \item[(1)] The set $\twotilt \Lambda$ of isomorphism classes of basic two-term tilting complexes for $\Lambda$ is finite. \item[(2)] The quiver of $\Lambda$ is obtained by adding finite number of loops to the double quiver $Q_G$ of a graph $G$ in the following list. \end{enumerate}
+\begin{theorem} Let $A$ be a basic connected finite dimensional symmetric $\mathbf{k}$-algebra with radical cube zero.
+Then the following conditions are equivalent. \begin{enumerate}[\rm (1)] \item $A$ is $\tau$-tilting finite (or equivalently, $\twotilt A$ is finite). \item The graph of $A$ is one of graphs in the following list. \end{enumerate}

 \end{theorem}